The Happenings on Shaw Hill

 “That is what we see today online,” Aaron piped in.

 “Yes,” Dr. Scotts said looking at Aaron warmly then back at me.
 “We are trying to study how folklore and legend are transmitted in today’s culture.
-It happens so quickly – it morphs, changes, and adapts much faster than it did in the past.”
+It happens so quickly – it morphs, changes, and adapts much faster than it has in the past.”

 “And you saw this on my wife’s Facebook page?”